jovotech/jovo-framework/docs/output.md

 ## Output Template

-The output template is the output object that is returned by the [`build` method](#build-method).
+The output template is the output object that can either be passed directly using the `$send` method, or that is returned by the [`build` method](#build-method) of an [output class](#output-class).
 It is then translated into a native platform response.

 ```typescript
 build() {